Whether it's a morning cup of joe, afternoon Diet Coke or pre-gym energy drink, many of us look to caffeinated beverages for a little extra boost.

 But have you ever wondered how caffeine works its magic?
 From your brain to your bowels, caffeine can have a number of effect on your body — from first sip to after-effects.

 As a stimulant, caffeine affects your central nervous system, including dilating the blood vessels in your brain, which makes you feel more awake and alert.
-"The effect can be fairly immediate," says Burak.
+"The effect can be fairly immediate," says registered dietitian Laura Burak, RD.
 That near-instant effect is why so many coffee-lovers count on a cup of brew to perk them up in the morning.